 However, if you have any left, to reserve the corn for the week’s cooking, take a sharp knife and, holding the corn standing upright on a chopping board, run the knife down each side between the corns and the hard middle core of the sweetcorn.
 This removes the corn from the core and if done confidently the little corns will not scatter to all the corners of the kitchen.

 The separated corn can also be eaten as a vegetable immediately with melted butter and pepper, or butter, lime, amchur powder and chilli salt.
 It makes a great snack too.
-Otherwise place them in a covered container in the fridge for use during the week.
+Otherwise place them in a covered container in the fridge for use during the week in salads and soups.

 This week I made a killer salad of roasted butternut pumpkin, black beans, garlic and char grilled sweetcorn.